NSIS-Dev/sublime-nsis-ide/README.md

 ## Building

 Before using this plugin, you must ensure that `makensis` is installed on your system.
-To install `makensis, do the following:
+To install `makensis`, do the following:

 ### Windows